-King David’s greatest — albeit unfilled — dream was to build the Beit Hamikdash, a central place to worship God in Jerusalem.
+David’s greatest dream was to build the Beit Hamikdash, a sacred sanctuary for the Jewish people to approach God in prayer and holy service.
 It is therefore astounding to read the Talmud’s interpretation of his cryptic declaration:

-“One day that you [David] sit and study Torah — is better than a thousand offerings of your son Solomon on the Temple altar.”
+“One day that you [David] sit and study Torah is better than a thousand offerings of your son Solomon on the Temple altar.”
 (Shabbat 30a)

 These two services of God differ in several ways.
-David’s was a private service of God, while Solomon’s represented the entire nation.
-Furthermore, David’s personal service was the culmination of his lifetime efforts to perfect himself, morally and spiritually.
-Solomon’s impressive dedication of the Temple, on the other hand, was the inauguration of a new stage and a new medium for the spiritual advancement of the nation.
+David’s was the personal worship of a saintly individual, whereas Solomon’s represented the entire nation.
+Furthermore, David’s psalms and study were the culmination of a lifetime of efforts to refine himself, morally and spiritually.
+Solomon’s impressive dedication of the Temple, on the other hand, was the inauguration of a new stage for the spiritual advancement of the nation.

-(Adapted from Ein Eyah vol. III, pp. 91-92)
+(Adapted from Ein Eyah vol. III 2:55 pp. 91-92)